Skip to main content

 Notes on performance

-The expected runtime for the full calculation of roughly 3 seconds, and it is possible to optimize a solution to about 0.85 seconds on a single AMD RX 6900 XT (my test).
+The expected runtime for the full calculation is roughly 3 seconds, and it is possible to optimize a solution to about 0.26 seconds on a single AMD RX 6900 XT (my test).
 The repository emphasizes that the program here is the visualization of the data and not the solution to the course assignment.

 Data sources